flashxio/FlashR/readme.md

-FlashR is an R package that extends the existing R matrix operations to process datasets at a scale of terabytes in parallel and out of core automatically.
+FlashR is an R package that extends the existing R matrix functions to process datasets at a scale of terabytes in parallel and out of core automatically.
 FlashR overrides many R matrix functions in the R "base" package so that users can execute many existing R code in FlashR with no or little modification.